Ahmed-AG/k8s-quick-start-tutorial/task4.md

 ```

 ## Frontend Deployment:
-First, we need to set up the `Kind` as `Deployment`, the name and the same bacis Replicas and Selector as before
+First, we need to set up the `Kind` as `Deployment`, the name and the same basic Replicas and Selector as before

 ```
 apiVersion: apps/v1